NeelHaval/nand2tetris/Fundamentals/Project3Folder/RAM.md

 # RAM Implementations

-As project 3 dvelves into memory, RAM (`Random Access Memory`) is one of the most significant areas of study.
+As project 3 delves into memory, RAM (`Random Access Memory`) is one of the most significant areas of study.
 Various different RAM modules were implemented including:

 - RAM8
 - RAM64